vv4t/kita/CODE.md

 At the moment, the renderer has the following functions:

-mapLoad(): load the map for the renderer to draw renderWalls(): render all the RenderWalls renderSprite(): draw a sprite at a certain position (sprites always face the camera) renderWall(): draw a wall (this is not used in renderMap) renderMap(): draw the map
+- mapLoad(): load the map for the renderer to draw
+- renderWalls(): render all the RenderWalls
+- renderSprite(): draw a sprite at a certain position (sprites always face the camera)
+- renderWall(): draw a wall (this is not used in renderMap)
+- renderMap(): draw the map

+I should probably label these better lol

 ## Tiled and custom file formats